trivialfis/pyhwloc/docs/source/build.rst

 .. code-block:: sh

-  pip wheel -v . --config-settings=fetch-hwloc=True --config-settings=build-dir=/path/to/build/dir
+  pip wheel -v . --config-settings=fetch-hwloc=True --wheel-dir dist/

 The bundling approach is mostly for the PyPI package.
 We don't recommend the PyPI package for production deployment since bundling a custom hwloc might create symbol conflicts between different versions of hwloc in the environment.

+Other config setting options:

+- ``--config-settings=build-dir=/path/to/build/dir`` for specifying a build dir.
+- ``--config-settings=hwloc-src-dir=/path/to/hwloc`` for using a local checkout of hwloc.

 Building the Document
 =====================